6. DTU course discovery

 but the extension solves that!

-Let’s go through the steps on by one, to see how it all comes together
+Anyway, let’s go through the steps on by one, to see how it all comes together

 Scraping